miraisolutions/secretsanta/README.md

 The key to using these features is the :members: attribute.
 If:

 * You don’t include it at all, only the docstring for the object is brought in;
-* You just use :members: with no arguments, then all public functions, classes, and methods that have a docstring are brought in;
+* You just use `:members:` with no arguments, then all public functions, classes, and methods that have a docstring are brought in;
 * You explicitly list the members like `:members: fn0, class0, _fn1`, those explicit members are brought in.

+[//]: # "TODO Is the below still required ?"

 We’ll examine these points in the full example "Full Code Example" (<https://pythonhosted.org/an_example_pypi_project/sphinx.html>).